Sam20042/BuzzApplication/docs/README-phase1.md

 As an admin I want to add/drop table entries so that i can manage the ideas posted by users.

+## Listing (description) of the tests for the backend, admin, web, and mobile
-## Tests for Each User Story:
+Tests for Each User Story:
 Test the like and dislike counter by testing if the like or dislike counter goes up by 1.
 Testing for whether you are able to add friends and making a test to see if your friend count goes up by 1 if you add a friend or down by 1 if you block/remove one.
 Testing to see if you block a user, the profile will disappear from the website.

-## Tests ideas for backend:
+Tests ideas for backend:
 Test whether a user can be made and data can be stored inside including an email and password.
 Test the backend to determine how fast queries are able to be run to find a specific user given user_id.
 Accurately be able to identify the number of likes for a given post and be able to update that value correctly once a new like is added.
 Be able to determine if a post is private or public using a query search.

+Tests ideas for admin: Automatic Tests:
+Test weather idea field in posts can’t have more than 512 characters Manual Tests:

 ## System drawing